bigboards/bigboards-fabric/readme.md

   "name": "",       // the name of your cluster ([a-Z,0-9,-,_]
-  "key": "",        // the encryption token used for the cluster "role": "",       // the role this node would take in this cluster (server or client) "nodes": [ ],     // a list of other nodes that are part of the cluster "servers": 2      // the number of servers there are to be in total (max.
-5) }
+  "key": "",        // the encryption token used for the cluster "role": "",       // the role this node would take in this cluster (server or client) "nodes": [ ],     // a list of other nodes that are part of the cluster (min.
+1) "servers": 2      // the number of quorum members (max.
+5) in the cluster; must be identical for all members!
+}
 ```